elucian/bee/syntax/structure.md

 ## Driver file

 Bee is a free form language.
 That means indentation of code and spaces are not relevant.
-In Bee aspect "main" is optional.
+In Bee rule "main" is optional.
 Instead we define a _driver_ file using directive #driver.
 This is the program entry point.
 One program can have a single _driver_ and many _modules_.

-A _driver_ can contain statements that do not belong to any function or aspect.
+A _driver_ can contain statements that do not belong to any rule.
 These are called _rogue_ statements and are driving the program execution.
 Rogue statements are executed top down in synchronous mode.